 Software companies these days use hackers to see how secure their new programs are – hackers benefit by learning new tricks.

-Mitch Altman, a hacker from the US, will present a workshop on computer hardware, while Bruce Scheier, a world-renowned cyber security expert, opened the conference with a keynote speech.
+Bruce Scheier, a world-renowned cyber security expert, opened the congress with a keynote speech.

-Business, government and regular computer users are not the only ones dealing with hackers: the Taliban is also facing the problem.
-The so-called Islamic Emirate of Afghanistan faced an attack in June 2010, Wired magazinereported.
+Business, government and regular computer users and the only ones dealing with hackers: the Taliban are also facing the problem.
+Infamous for their rejection of western materialism, the so-called islamic Emirate of Afghanistan faced an attack in June 2010, Wired magazine reported.

-On the Falluja forum, Khorasani warns online Islamists "to not enter any of the links of these website and not to even surf [the material] until you receive the confirmed news by your brothers, Allah-willing", Wired reported.
+On the Fallujah forum, Khorasani warns online Islamists “to not enter any of the links of these website and not to even surf [the material] until you receive the confirmed news by your brothers, Allah-willing,” Wired reported.

-The Taliban websites have been hacked before, but the latest job should be particularly concerning to the group, Evan Kohlmann, a computer analyst with Flashpoint Partners, said.
+The Taliban websites have been hacked before, but the latest job should be particularluy concerning to the group, says Evan Kohlmann, a computer analyst with Flashpoint Partners.

 “It’s an unsettling prospect for security-minded online jihadists, because such sites can be manipulated by a variety of hostile parties in order to harvest a breathtaking amount of personal data on regular visitors.”